awmckinley/config/modules/audio.stream/README.md

 # Audio Streaming

-Network-enabled audio streaming software for broadcasting and transmitting audio to remote speakers and devices.
+Software for streaming audio to remote devices.